European Central Bank: Role in the Troika (2010–2015)

-Over 2012 and 2013, the ECB repeatedly insisted that the promissory note should be repaid in full, and refused the Government's proposal to swap the notes with a long-term (and less costly) bond until February 2013.
 In addition, the ECB insisted that no debt restructuring (or bail-in) should be applied to the nationalized banks' bondholders, a measure which could have saved Ireland 8 billion euros.

+During 2012, the ECB pressed for an early end to the ELA, and this situation was resolved with the liquidation of the successor institution IBRC in February 2013.
+The promissory note was exchanged for much longer term marketable floating rate notes which were disposed of by the Central Bank over the following decade.

 In April 2011, the ECB raised interest rates for the first time since 2008 from 1% to 1.25%, with a further increase to 1.50% in July 2011.
 However, in 2012–2013 the ECB sharply lowered interest rates to encourage economic growth, reaching the historically low 0.25% in November 2013.
 Soon after the rates were cut to 0.15%, then on 4 September 2014 the central bank reduced the rates by two-thirds from 0.15% to 0.05%.
 Recently, the interest rates were further reduced reaching 0.00%, the lowest rates on record.

 In a report adopted on 13 March 2014, the European Parliament criticized the "potential conflict of interest between the current role of the ECB in the Troika as 'technical advisor' and its position as a creditor of the four Member States, as well as its mandate under the Treaty".
 The report was led by Austrian right-wing MEP Othmar Karas and French Socialist MEP Liem Hoang Ngoc.

-The ECB's response under Mario Draghi (2012–2015)
+Response under Mario Draghi (2012–2015)

 On 1 November 2011, Mario Draghi replaced Jean-Claude Trichet as President of the ECB.
 This change in leadership also marks the start of a new era under which the ECB will become more and more interventionist and eventually ended the Eurozone sovereign debt crisis.

 Draghi's presidency started with the impressive launch of a new round of 1% interest loans with a term of three years (36 months) – the Long-term Refinancing operations (LTRO).
 Under this programme, 523 Banks tapped as much as €489.2 bn (US$640 bn).
 Observers were surprised by the volume of loans made when it was implemented.
 By far biggest amount of €325bn was tapped by banks in Greece, Ireland, Italy and Spain.
 Although those LTROs loans did not directly benefit EU governments, it effectively allowed banks to do a carry trade, by lending off the LTROs loans to governments with an interest margin.
 The operation also facilitated the rollover of €200bn of maturing bank debts in the first three months of 2012.